Deloitte Just Published the Enterprise AI Blueprint. Here's What It Takes to Build It.

 Deloitte’s proposed solution — convergence architecture — is structured around seven pillars that, taken together, transform enterprise architecture “from fragmented and reactive to unified, intelligent, and proactive.”

 They’re right.
 The framework is solid.
 The diagnosis is accurate.
 But there’s a problem with how they’ve framed the solution — and it has significant implications for every enterprise trying to move now.
+To understand why, it helps to look at the three categories of enterprise AI work that all depend on this architecture — and why most organizations fail at them for the same reason.

 What Deloitte Got Right